JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Graphics Grid

-    ``GGBunch`` allows to show a collection of plots on one figure; each plot in the collection can have arbitrary location and size
+    ``GGBunch`` shows a collection of plots on one figure; each plot in the collection can have an arbitrary location and size

     ---
     ---